Temtesb/StatisticsCalculationsForExcel/README.md

 # StatisticsCalculationsForExcel

-These calculations are primarily focused on statistics have been built (or rebuilt from other open source/public domain libraries/projects) in Visual Basic for Applications (VBA) for use primarily in the Microsoft Office Suite.
+These calculations, functions and subroutines are primarily focused on statistics have been built (or rebuilt from other open source/public domain libraries/projects) in Visual Basic for Applications (VBA) for use primarily in the Microsoft Office Suite.

 ## Installation